 When scaling out MSMQ through the distributor, the node running the distributor is the natural candidate to host the gateway.
-Running the distributor as Failover Cluster provides High Availability (HA).
+Running the distributor as a failover cluster provides high availability.
 No special action needs to be taken, other than configuring senders to send gateway HTTP traffic to the node running the distributor instead of directly to the workers.

-Brokered transports - RabbitMQ, SQL Server, Azure and MSMQ scaled-out with new unified scalability model in version 6
+Brokered transports - RabbitMQ, SQL Server, Azure and MSMQ scaled-out with unified scalability model

 With brokered transports or bus transports with sender-side distribution, all instances are equal.
-All can host the gateway, but one of them needs to be explicitly selected as the receiver of the incoming HTTP gateway traffic.
+All can host the gateway, but one instance must be explicitly selected as the receiver of the incoming HTTP gateway traffic.
 Any endpoints sending to the gateway of that endpoint must be configured to use the HTTP address of the selected endpoint instance.

-Use an HTTP Load Balancer(LB) to avoid hard-coding individual endpoint instance gateway HTTP addresses in the gateway senders.
-Configure sending endpoints to send to the LB and let the LB forward the traffic to the HTTP address of the selected endpoint instance.
+Use an HTTP load balancer to avoid hard-coding individual endpoint instance gateway HTTP addresses in the gateway senders.
+Configure sending endpoints to send to the load balancer and let the load balancer forward the traffic to the HTTP address of the selected endpoint instance.

-Handle HA requirements by setting the LB to fail over to another endpoint instance if it detects endpoint failure.
+Handle high availability requirements by setting the load balancer to fail over to another endpoint instance if it detects endpoint failure.